Renaudeau82/stitching_traversability_graph/README.md

 *  **a_star_planner_node :**  subscribe to a binary occupation map and to source et goal point then compute the trajectory between them using A* algorithm

+*  **pixel_to_metric_path_node :**  subscribe to the pixel trajectory of the A* and transform it into the global metric frame using the informations from the stitching node

 ## Dependences ##

 * Opencv, Boost, pcl, voxblox, minkindr